The Osmonds: Donny's solo career, and the emergence of Marie and Jimmy as spin-off acts

 By now the family was touring, recording, creating, and producing for five technically separate artists: The Osmonds, Donny Osmond, Marie Osmond, and Jimmy Osmond – plus Donny and Marie had begun recording duets and had hits with "I'm Leaving It Up to You" (No. 4) and "Morning Side of the Mountain" (No. 8).
-Through all the stress and pressures created by these many efforts, the family hung together.
+Through all the stress and pressures created by these many efforts, the family hung together, largely at George's command.
 The 2001 ABC-TV movie Inside the Osmonds depicts the family mottoes as being "It doesn't matter who's out front, as long as it's an Osmond" and "family, faith, and career.
 In that order".
+(Alan's version was slightly different in that it was "God, then family, and then career, in that order.")

 The original Osmonds as a group still produced hits.
 In 1974, "Love Me for a Reason" reached No. 10 in the United States and No. 1 in the United Kingdom.
 The Irish boy band Boyzone took the song to No. 2 in the UK in 1994.
 "Love Me for a Reason" was the title track to the album of the same name, which featured a blue-eyed soul format (their fourth style change in less than a decade) arranged by H. B. Barnum.

 Fall from pop prominence: The Proud One and Brainstorm

 By 1976, though, the group's record sales were softening.
-Their 1975 album The Proud One sold poorly (despite the title track providing a chart-topping easy listening hit and the group's last US top-40 hit to date), and MGM Records was sold to PolyGram.
-Their first album on the subsidiary label Polydor was the album Brainstorm; that album sold only slightly better than its predecessor, and its lead single, "I Can't Live a Dream", fell short of the top 40.
-Polydor would release two more albums from the family (a Christmas album that included all of the performing family members, and a greatest hits compilation).
+Their 1975 album The Proud One sold poorly (despite the title track, a cover of a Frankie Valli minor hit, providing a chart-topping easy listening hit and the group's last US top-40 hit to date), and MGM Records was sold to PolyGram.
+Their first album on the subsidiary label Polydor was the album Brainstorm; that album sold only slightly better than its predecessor, and its lead single, "I Can't Live a Dream" (another Valli cover), fell short of the top 40.